tgraupmann/TAGENIGMA-Docs/Setup-For-Fuse-CC.md

 The `Oculus Utilities for Unity 5 SDK Examples` package must be imported before support is enabled.

-To enable support, add `OCULUS_RIFT_DK1` to the [Platform Custom Defines](http://docs.unity3d.com/Manual/PlatformDependentCompilation.html).
+To enable support, add `OCULUS_SDK` to the [Platform Custom Defines](http://docs.unity3d.com/Manual/PlatformDependentCompilation.html).

 After support is enabled, `Oculus` submenu items will appear within the `Fuse` menu.